Ivittuut: Climate

 Ivittuut holds the record for Greenland's highest recorded temperature of 30.1 C, recorded on 23 June 1915.
 The lowest recorded temperature was -28.9 C in February.

 Ivittuut has a tundra climate (ET) bordering on a subarctic climate (Dfc), with July having an average of 9.8 °C. Summertime temperatures are cool with chilly nights, and wintertime temperatures are very cold with frigid nights.

 Transport

-Ivittuut and Kangilinnguit are connected by a road (which is roughly 5 km (3 mi) long).
+Ivittuut and the Kangilinnguit military base are connected by a road, which is roughly 5 km (3 mi) long.